tylergreason/mapMaker/README.md

 - A glyph, which holds the style properties for this cell's element.
 - A noise number (see Perlin Noise below).

-The array's elements are appended to the #map element in the HTML document.
+The array's elements are appended to a row element, and when a new row needs made, that row is appended to the #map element.

 (Finish this later)